department-of-veterans-affairs/contention-classification-api/src/python_src/util/data/simulations/datadog/README.md

 A sample of these results are in [2025-06-23.csv](./extracts/2025-06-23.csv) (5k rows)

-## Samples, type 2: not covered by csv lookup
+## Inputs, type B: contentention texts NOT covered by the CSV lookup

-In July 2025 we deployed a change to the logging to capture the contention texts that were NOT successfully classified by the csv lookup.
+In June 2025 we deployed a change (https://github.com/department-of-veterans-affairs/contention-classification-api/pull/115) to the logging to capture the contention texts that were NOT successfully classified by the csv lookup .
 These values are exposed in log attribute `ml_sample`.

-These can be browsed in Datadog's Log Explorer with these search parameters:
+The search parameters:

 | tag | description |
 | --- | --- |